opnfv/yardstick/docs/testing/user/userguide/09-installation.rst

 Yardstick Installation
 ======================

 Abstract
 --------

-Yardstick supports installation on Ubuntu 14.04 or via a Docker image.
-The installation procedure on Ubuntu 14.04 or via the docker image are detailed in the section below.
+Yardstick supports installation by Docker or directly in Ubuntu.
+The installation procedure for Docker and direct installation are detailed in the section below.

 To use Yardstick you should have access to an OpenStack environment, with at